Financial Cases on Divorce – The Resurrection of Calderbank Offers?

 - The manner in which a party has pursued or responded to the application or a particular allegation or issue

-- Any other aspect of a party’s conduct in relation to the proceedings which the Court considers relevant
+- Any other aspect of a party’s conduct in relation to the proceedings that the Court considers relevant

 - The financial effect on the parties of any costs order.